Rational Connectivity and Analytic Contractibility: Homotopy type of the dual complex

 De Fernex, Koll\'{a}r, and Xu have shown recently that running the MMP on certain varieties with snc divisors preserves the homotopy type of the dual complex \cite{dFKX}.
 As a result they are able to show the following \begin{theorem}\cite[Thm 1]{dFKX} Let $X$ be an isolated log terminal singularity.
-Then for any log resolution, the dual complex is contractible. \end{theorem}
+Then for any log resolution, the dual complex of the exceptional divisor is contractible. \end{theorem}